Meditation in schools: secularizing a spiritual practice?

 A framework for discussion

-The religious nature of meditation is often overlooked, but there is a real need to reflect on the integration of spiritual practice into secular public education.
-We need to know what meditation is used for: simple relaxation, breathing exercises, development of attention to enhance learning, reduction of violence at school, personal emancipation or enhanced employability of future employees.
+The religious nature of meditation is often overlooked, but there is a real need to reflect on the integration of a spiritual practice into secular public education.
+We need to know what meditation is practiced for: simple relaxation, breathing exercises, development of attention to facilitate learning, reduction of violence at school, personal emancipation or enhanced employability of a future employee.

 Can this practice be "compatible" with secular schools?
 Should schools teach mindfulness?
 If so, teachers need to be trained.
 By focusing on children's "consciousness", the question of the responsibility of schools and teachers arises.